abbyfleming/abbyfleming.github.io/about.md

 Hello!
 I'm Abby.
 I reclaimed my weekends after photographing weddings for 8 years in the mountains of North Carolina.
 In 2016, I spent six months at [Nashville Software School](http://nashvillesoftwareschool.com/) in Cohort 16 learning JavaScript, AngularJS, Python, and Django.

-Photographing well over a hundred weddings, I've learned a few things along the way:
+Photographing well over a hundred weddings, I learned a few things along the way:
 * There is beauty in the tiny details
 * The story must naturally unfold
 * but schedules and clear communication are key